macimas-archive/Canvas/README.md

-Adds color blocks for pixel artists.
-Includes 29 colors, with 18 new colors, and an experimental Tip, Slab, and Case block (only White-Black type).

-May add more colors.
-But for now, this is enough.

-Suggest me stuff in my Discord server at https://discord.gg/5uh65uJ.
+A mod for the pixel artists.
+Includes 47 colors.
+Now with resource counterparts to make pixel art viewable in minimap.